ultrafunkamsterdam/undetected-chromedriver/README.md

     srcs = list(map(lambda _:_.attrs.get('src'), images))
     ```

-* added example.py where i can point people at when asking silly questions
+* added example.py where I can point people at when asking silly questions
   (no, its actually quite cool, everyone should see it)
 * added support for lambda platform
 * added support for x86_32